hak5/omg-payloads/payloads/library/exfiltration/Exfil-to-Plug/README.md

 password", but there are 1000s of things you could exfiltrate via PowerShell or other means, that's up to you! :)

-I don't know how much you can fit in settings but I'd error on less over more.
+I don't know how much you can fit in settings but I'd err towards less over more.

 ## Credits